DigiDuRe/DigiDuRe/act1/README.md

 # Activity 1.
-Harmonization of Database Dutch Reformed Clergy (DRC).
+Harmonization of Database Dutch Reformed Clergy (DDRC).

 As part of the data harmonization phase, two datasets need to be integrated which together form the Database Dutch Reformed Clergy 1555-1816 dataset (Repertoriummetoudepersoonsnummers.docx) and Dutch Ministers 1572-2004 dataset(predikantenbestand ca1572-ca2004.accdb).

-## Dataset 1 - Database Dutch Reformed Clergy 1555-1816
+## Dataset 1 - Database Dutch Reformed Clergy (DDRC) 1555-1816
 The first dataset is the Database Dutch Reformed Clergy 1555-2004 (stored as Repertoriummetoudepersoonsnummers.docx) provided by the lead applicant.
 This dataset contains biographical information and career path information of Dutch ministers that started after 1555 until the starting data 1816.
 This means that it does contain careers that continue after 1816.
 The dataset contains 12558 individuals which are systematically registered in a text file of which a sample is provided below.

 > Aalst; Wilhelmus Gedoopt Biggekerke 5 jan.
 1664; pred.
 Aardenburg 22 mei 1695, overl.
 19 dec.
 1700.<4>